R2NorthstarTools/FlightCore/docs/DEVELOPMENT.md

 ## Setup

-Make sure you have the necessary dependencies installed: https://tauri.app/v1/guides/getting-started/prerequisites
+Make sure you have the necessary dependencies for Tauri installed as described in this link: https://tauri.app/v1/guides/getting-started/prerequisites

-Install `npm` dependencies with
+Then, install `npm` dependencies with

 ```sh
 npm install